Henry Leigh Murray: Later life

 A benefit was given for Murray at Drury Lane on 27 June 1865, when he was in failing health.
 Representations were given by various London actors, Murray and his wife delivering a duologue written by Shirley Brooks.

 Murray died 17 January 1870 and was buried in Brompton cemetery.
 He was a member of the Garrick Club.

 Family

+Murray's mother Marian was a member of the Garstin family, later better known as the Belmore family acting dynasty; her brother George was the grandfather of Lionel Belmore and his sister Daisy Belmore.

 Murray married in 1841 Elizabeth Lee, a member of the Edinburgh company, and the second daughter of Henry Lee; she later appeared as Mrs. Elizabeth Leigh Murray, and died in 1892.

 Murray's younger brother, Gaston Murray (1826–1889), real name Garstin Parker Wilson, first appeared in London at the Lyceum on 2 March 1855 as Tom Saville in Used Up, played in various theatres, and tried some of his brother's parts.
 He died 8 August 1889.
 His wife, Mary Frances, known as Mrs. Gaston Murray, daughter of Henry Hughes, of the Adelphi Theatre, also acted.
 On 24 May 1889, at the opening of the Garrick Theatre, she was the original Mrs. Stonehay in Arthur Pinero's The Profligate.
 She died on 15 January 1891.